Skip to content

 3. Navigates, clicks, types, and takes screenshots

-4. Evaluates whether the feature works correctly
+4. Evaluates whether the scenario works correctly

 5. Returns a structured verdict: verified, partial, blocked, or failed